MickHarrigan/leetcode/README.md

 With this is the tests that I have written for each solution as well as a more "rusty" solution that makes the functions that are written more rust-like.
+Though I am trying to make as many of them "rusty" to begin with anyways.

 ## Features
 To run and use the "rusty" solutions compile and run with